explodinglabs/powersync/README.md

 ```

 `data-events-uri` is the location of the event source (the Refresh container).

+We could use the full URL like `http://localhost:8080/refresh`, but that
+wouldn't work across the network (for example, to test a mobile browser you need
+to connect to the event source by it's ip address, not `localhost`).
+By omitting
-If the protocol and host are omitted, `refresh.js` will use the ones in
+the protocol and host, `refresh.js` will use the ones in `window.location` (the
-`window.location` (the url in the browser window).
+url in the browser window).

 Another option is to use a path like `/refresh` and then reverse proxy that to
 `http://localhost:8080/refresh`.

-We used the topic name "refresh", but you could use your app's name.
+`data-events-topic` is the topic to subscribe to.
+We used the topic name
+"refresh", but you could use your app's name.

 ## Usage

-Set your JWT token:
+Publishing requires a JWT token, so set one:

 ```sh
 export TOKEN=eyJhbGciOiJIUzI1NiJ9.eyJtZXJjdXJlIjp7InB1Ymxpc2giOlsiKiJdfX0.PXwpfIGng6KObfZlcOXvcnWCJOWTFLtswGI5DZuWSK4
 ```

-This token works because the secret is hard-coded in the container.
-If security
+This token works because it matches the secret that's hard-coded in the
-is important for your use case, change the secret (see
+container.
+If security is important, change the secret (see
 [Configuration](#configuration)).

-To refresh the entire page, send a `html` event:
+To refresh the page, send a `html` event:

 ```sh
 curl -X POST \